 We conduct appraisals of all staff, including musicians and use these to gather feedback, set direction, support training and development, and ensure we are supporting each member of the company on an individual basis

-We record and monitor data around all priority areas against targets in our Action Plan including numbers of artists engaged.
+We record and monitor data around all priority areas against targets in out Action Plan including numbers of artists engaged.
 We seek and review internal staff and musician feedback on all events, and audience feedback.
 When working with partners we debrief and review all events after they have taken place and capture any learning for future application.

-4.3 LEARNING AND PARTICIPATION PROGRAMMES
+LEARNING AND PARTICIPATION PROGRAMMES

-Across all programmes we undertake surveys and focus groups with programme participants and partner organisations
+Across all programmes we undertake surveys and focus groups with programme participants and partner organisations.

-We have established an Internal Learning Programme evaluation framework which we are implementing in 2021/2
+We have established an Internal Learning Programme evaluation framework which we are implementing in 2021/2.

-We have conducted a long term external longitudinal evaluation of In Harmony Liverpool (both locally and part of national evaluations)
+We have conducted a long term external longitudinal evaluation of In Harmony Liverpool (both locally and part of national evaluations).

 We seek and monitor feedback from all attendees after the event on both their experience of the artistic programme, and their overall visitor experience.